-This country-specific Q&A gives an overview of mergers and acquisition law, the transaction environment and process as well as any special situations that may occur in United States.
+This country-specific Q&A gives an overview of mergers and acquisition law, the transaction environment and process as well as any special situations that may occur in the United States.

-It also covers market sectors, regulatory authorities, due diligence, deal protection, public disclosure, governing law, director duties and key influencing factors influencing M&A activity over the next two years.
+It also covers market sectors, regulatory authorities, due diligence, deal protection, public disclosure, governing law, director duties and key factors influencing M&A activity over the next two years.

 This Q&A is part of the global guide to Mergers & Acquisitions.
 For a full list of jurisdictional Mergers & Acquisitions Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/mergers-acquisitions/